exercism/tcl/exercises/practice/hangman/.docs/instructions.append.md

 The protocol commands to implement are:

-- `STATUS` to return the currnet state of the game.
-The response will be a three-elememt list: the number of bad guesses remaining, the word masked with underscores for unguessed letters, and a status field ("ongoing", "win" or "lose")
+- `STATUS` to return the current state of the game.
+The response will be a three-elememt list:
+    1) the number of bad guesses remaining,
+    2) the word masked with underscores for unguessed letters, and
+    3) a status field (one of "ongoing", "win" or "lose")
 - `GUESS x` where `x` is a letter to guess.
 The server will respond with the status list after each guess.